 These Terms and Conditions set out the basis upon which Rothschild & Co (as defined below) will provide services to the Client (as defined below).
 By signing the Account Application Form, the Client is deemed to have agreed for the Client (and any successors and personal representatives) to be bound by these Terms and Conditions (as amended from time to time).
 These Terms and Conditions are legally binding and supersede any earlier agreement provided in respect of the same services.
+The Client is responsible for notifying Rothschild & Co immediately should there be any change in its financial condition or information relevant to these Terms and Conditions.

 Please read these Terms and Conditions together with the Account Application Form, the Portfolio Strategy and Investment Suitability Review and the Acceptance Letter.
 These are important legal documents forming part of the contractual agreement between the Client and Rothschild & Co.
 Rothschild & Co intends to rely on these documents so, for the Client's own benefit and protection, the Client should read these Terms and Conditions carefully.
 If the Client does not understand any point, please ask for further information.
-Clause 2.10 in Section 2 of these Terms and Conditions and Appendix E contain important information relating to data protection and the Client's rights relating to personal data, so the Client should read these carefully.
+Clause 3.11 in Section 3 of these Terms and Conditions and Appendix E contain important information relating to data protection and the Client's rights relating to personal data, so the Client should read these carefully.

-To the extent that the services Rothschild & Co provides to the Client relate to designated investments (as defined in the FCA Handbook) the Client should be aware that there are certain risks involved.
+To the extent that the services Rothschild & Co provides to the Client relate to Securities, the Client should be aware that there are certain risks involved.
 Accordingly, the Client's attention is drawn specifically to the Risk Warnings set out in Appendix A of these Terms and Conditions.
-The Client should read these carefully and the Client should not deal in investments unless the Client understands their nature and the extent of the Client's exposure to risk and potential loss.
+The Client should read these carefully and the Client should not deal in Securities unless the Client understands their nature and the extent of the Client's exposure to risk and potential loss.

 All services provided to the Client under these Terms and Conditions are provided on the basis that Rothschild & Co is treating the Client as a Retail Client (unless otherwise agreed in writing) in compliance with the FCA Handbook.
-Please refer to clause 2.22 in Section 2 of these Terms and Conditions for further details.
+Please refer to clause 3.23 in Section 3 of these Terms and Conditions for further details.